 If your application is successful, you’ll get either settled or pre-settled status.

-Criteria for later deadlines and ‘reasonable grounds’ for not applying by the deadline
+Criteria for later deadlines and reasonable grounds for the delay in applying

 In some cases, you can still apply after 30 June 2021.